harness/developer-hub/release-notes/continuous-delivery.md

   - The Pipeline Executions table for the service now shows the Helm chart version in the drilldown information for that execution.

-  :::note
+  :::note Important Notes

-  This information appears only for services that were deployed using Helm charts.
+  - This information appears only for services that were deployed using Helm charts.

+  - Currently, this feature is behind the Feature Flag `CDC_SERVICE_DASHBOARD_REVAMP_NG`.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.

   :::